 Bigscreen Beyond 2: A Game-Changer for PC VR Enthusiasts

-Bigscreen has just unveiled a major leap forward in the PC VR market with the global launch of its Beyond 2 headset.
-Weighing a mere 107 grams—lighter than a deck of cards—this headset promises unparalleled comfort for long VR sessions, whether you’re a sim racer, developer, or VRChat enthusiast.
+Bigscreen has unveiled a major leap forward in the PC VR market with the global launch of its Bigscreen Beyond 2 headset.
+Weighing a mere 107 grams—lighter than a deck of cards—this ultra-lightweight headset promises unparalleled comfort for long VR sessions, whether you’re a sim racer, developer, or VRChat enthusiast.
 But is weight its only standout feature?
 Let’s dive into what makes the Beyond 2 a must-have for PC VR power users.

 What’s New in Bigscreen Beyond 2?